Other Not-for-Profit Services

 Valerie is a member of the American Institute of CPAs, the West Virginia Society of CPAs where she has served as chair of various committees, and the Charleston Chapter of the West Virginia Society of CPAs.
 She is also a member and past treasurer of the Rotary Club of Charleston; a member of the Marshall University Division of Accountancy and Legal Environment Advisory Board, and a member of the cultivation committee for Women in Economic and Leadership Development.
 She also teaches financial literacy to teenage parents through a program at her church.

 Valerie was honored as the AICPA 2012 Woman to Watch–Experienced Leader by the West Virginia Society of CPAs.

 Jim is an assurance partner based in our Harrisonburg office.
 He specializes in working with employee benefit plans and not-for-profit organizations, including foundations, healthcare entities, community action agencies, and other social service organizations.
 Jim also has experience in a wide range of other industries, including manufacturers, utilities, cooperatives, construction contractors, and physician practices.
 He is a member of the firm’s peer review services team, providing quality reviews to regional public accounting firms around the country.

 A 1999 magna cum laude graduate of Virginia Tech, Jim has a B.S.
 Degree in Accounting and a Master of Accountancy degree.
 Jim is a member of the American Institute of Certified Public Accountants, Virginia Society of Certified Public Accountants, the Institute of Management Accountants (IMA), and the National Society of Accountants for Cooperatives (NSAC).
-He holds board positions on his local chapter of the IMA and the Harrisonburg-Rockingham Association of Young Professionals.
+He holds board and committee positions on his local chapter of the IMA, Redeemer Classical School and the Harrisonburg-Rockingham Historical Society.
 He also serves on the finance committee of his local church and has board positions on several other not-for-profit organizations.